Bentleyj/BeyondPhotography/README.md

 ### Day 86

-Messed around with the Droste effect agaiun today.
+Messed around with the Droste effect again today.
 Just screwing with some parameters but you get good effects!
 Today I made Droste3 which is like a droste tunnel effect.

+### Day 87

+Followed up on my promise from day 85 to build in the recursion.
+Which quickly taubght me that GLSL DOES NOT SUPORT RECURSION!
+WHAT JOY!
+Instead I went ahead and unwrapped my recursion in to an iteration which gave me some really cool effects with fun parameters to play around with.
+Loving these looks.
+I'm calling it "self-similar" but I want to do with with a pixelation map instead so the pixelation amount changes as you go across the image.
+Something for tomorrow!